kadamraval/TempMailLab/bluprint.md

 This document outlines the professional plan for building the TempInbox custom temporary email service.
 It defines the system architecture, the separation of responsibilities, and a phased development roadmap.

-## **Architectural Blueprint: A Two-Layer System**
+## **Architectural Blueprint: A Modern, Integrated System**

-Our system will have two distinct layers that communicate via a secure API and a shared database (Firestore).
+Our system uses a modern Next.js architecture with Server Actions, which simplifies development and enhances security.

-1.  **The Application Layer (AI Responsibility):** This is the Next.js application that users interact with.
+1.  **The Application Layer (AI Responsibility):** This is the Next.js application that users and administrators interact with.
 The AI will build and manage 100% of this layer.
-    *   **Technology:** Next.js, React, Tailwind CSS, Server Actions.
+    *   **Technology:** Next.js, React, Tailwind CSS, ShadCN UI.
     *   **Backend-for-Frontend:** Firebase (Authentication, Firestore).
-    *   **Core Functions:** User registration/login, admin panel, inbox generation, real-time display of emails, and invoking backend services via Server Actions.
+    *   **Core Functions:** The AI is responsible for the entire user interface, admin panel, real-time inbox display, and the core logic for generating email addresses and fetching messages.
+    *   **Server Actions:** Instead of separate cloud functions, we use secure Server Actions (`'use server'`) within the Next.js app to communicate with third-party services like Mailgun.
+This code lives in `src/lib/actions/` and is never exposed to the user's browser.

-2.  **The Service & Infrastructure Layer (Your Responsibility):** This is the backend engine that receives and processes emails.
-You will set this up, and the AI will provide the interface (in the admin panel) to connect it to the application.
+2.  **The Service Layer (Your Responsibility):** This is the external email-receiving service.
+You are responsible for setting up this service and providing the necessary credentials to the application via the admin panel.
     *   **Technology:** Mailgun.
-    *   **Core Functions:** Providing API keys and a configured domain for receiving emails.
+    *   **Core Functions:** You provide a Mailgun API Key and a configured Domain.
+The application uses these credentials to fetch emails.

-This separation is clean, secure, and scalable.
+This integrated approach is clean, secure, and highly efficient.

 ---